 - Pressure testing of tubulars during remedial well servicing operations.

 - Use of eco-meters (acoustic logs) to read liquid levels and verify tubular integrity.

 - Use of up-sized wellhead valves and piping to maximize erosional resistance.

 Of the 140 wells completed in 2017, 0% have experienced subsurface well integrity failures that resulted in a release to the environment.
 Similarly, of the 163 wells completed in 2018, 0% have experienced subsurface well integrity failures that resulted in a release to the environment.

 Antero has 1020 producing horizontal wells, 265 producing vertical wells and 113 wells drilling, completing or waiting on completion.
 Additionally, we have a single well waiting on a sales line, seven horizontal wells have been plugged and abandoned and 14 are under evaluation for further development.
-We have additionally plugged and abandoned 18 vertical wells over the last 2 years and have agreements in place with the state of WV to plug and abandon 3 vertical wells over the next year.
-We have 6 additional vertical wells that are inactive.
+We have additionally plugged and abandoned 18 vertical wells over the last two years and have agreements in place with the state of WV to plug and abandon three vertical wells over the next year.
+We have six additional vertical wells that are inactive.
 We evaluate our wells for commerciality and pursue timely plugging and abandonment in accordance with regulations of any wells that are no longer commercial.